gladiaio/gladia-samples/integrations-examples/OBS/README.md

 - `font_name`: The font family for the subtitles (e.g., "Arial").
 - `background_color`: The background color of the subtitles in hex format (e.g., "000000" for black).
 - `text_color`: The color of the text for the subtitles in hex format (e.g., "ffffff" for white).
 - `endpointing`: The endpointing duration in seconds.
-(Specifies the endpointing duration in milliseconds. i.e. the duration of silence which will cause the utterance to be considered finished and a result of type ‘final’ to be sent.)
+(Specifies the endpointing duration in milliseconds. i.e. the duration of silence which will cause the utterance to be considered finished and a result of type ‘final’ to be sent.) (recommended 5 for 5ms for conferences)
 - `max_lines`: The maximum number of lines for subtitles.
 - `line_height`: The line height for subtitles.
 - `scroll_speed`: The speed at which the subtitles scroll in milliseconds per pixel.